C-Gibson20/computational-neuroscience-modelling/scripts/README Linear Screen Prey.md

 ## Agent and Prey Initialization
    - Agents can have different policies (rule-based, memory-based, or random) with varying strategies for capturing prey.
    - Prey behavior can be static or dynamic, with different noise levels and motion types.
+   - `AgentIntercept` has been added for simulating kinetic alignment strategies.

 ## Simulation Execution
 The core simulation is performed by `PredatorTrial` or similar classes in the `multimodal_mazes` package.
 The trial runs and logs the agent's path, prey state, and environment states.